 Class hours: 3 lecture and 2 lecture/lab Prereq: "C" or higher in HAW 101.
-Comments: The laboratory is part of the
+Comments: The laboratory is part of the class.

 Description: This is the second semester of an elementary course in Hawaiian.
 Emphasis is placed on listening, comprehension, speaking, reading, and writing.
+S

-HAW 201 - Intermediate Hawaiian I
+HAW 201 - Intermediate Hawaiian I Credits: 4

 Class hours: 3 lecture and 2 lecture/lab Prereq: "C" or higher in HAW 102.
+Comments: The laboratory is part of the class.

 Description: This first half of an intermediate course in Hawaiian further develops skills in listening, speaking, reading, and writing the Hawaiian language.
+F

-HAW 202 - Intermediate Hawaiian II
+HAW 202 - Intermediate Hawaiian II Credits: 4

 Class hours: 3 lecture and 2 lecture/lab Prereq: "C" or higher in HAW 201.
-Comments: The laboratory is part of the
+Comments: The laboratory is part of the class.

 Description: This second half of an intermediate course in Hawaiian is the continued development of listening, speaking, reading, and writing the Hawaiian language.
+S